- Mobility Dogs

 ADW offers an Owner/Self-Training program for people who already have their own dog.
 Dogs should be under 3 years of age and must pass a temperament assessment to participate in this program.
 ADW cannot guarantee that every dog that enters OST program will achieve the standards necessary to be a service dog.
 This program takes place in Santa Fe, New Mexico and requires weekly in-person training sessions.
 Owner/Self-Training teams must work with ADW for a minimum of six months (on average, most OST teams require 12-18 months of training with ADW to achieve the skills necessary for Public Access).

 Currently, there is no state or federal requirement for certification or registration of service dogs.
 To qualify as a service dog, the dog must be individually trained to do work or perform tasks for a person with a disability and have appropriate behavior in public places.
 ADW offers an Owner/Self-Training program for people who would like assistance training their dog as an assistance dog.

 ADW only supplies vests and ID cards to teams that have completed the Client Placement or Owner/Self-Training program.

 I am moving/traveling to another country, but they require my service dog be certified by an ADI-accredited agency.
 Can you help?

 Please take a look at our Owner/Self-Training program.
-ADI requires that Owner/Self-Trained teams work with an organization for a minimum of six months.
+Owner/Self-Training teams must work with ADW for a minimum of six months.
 The weekly training sessions take place at our facility in Santa Fe, New Mexico.